dotnwat/beals-conjecture/README.md

     return _libbeal.c_gcd(u, v)
 ```

-To actually perform the tests we can now do something like the following:
+To actually perform the tests we can now do something like the following.
+Note the `test_specific` function where we had actually found a problem in one version of the algorithm on Wikipedia (the fix had already been added after I had snatched the code a while back):

 ```python
 class TestModPow(unittest.TestCase):